DonMVB/aws/awsstudy.md

 - When you need to easily add authentication to your mobile and desktop app, think Amazon Cognito.

 ### What is AWS Resource Access Manager?
 - AWS Resource Access Manager (RAM) is a service that enables you to easily and securely share AWS resources with any AWS account or within your AWS Organization.
 You can share AWS Transit Gateways, Subnets, AWS License Manager configurations, and Amazon Route 53 Resolver rules resources with RAM.
+Underlying technology used in a Multi Account Strategy.
 - Many organizations use multiple accounts to create administrative or billing isolation, and to limit the impact of errors as part of the AWS Organizations service.
 - RAM eliminates the need to create duplicate resources in multiple accounts, reducing the operational overhead of managing those resources in every single account you own.
 - You can create resources centrally in a multi-account environment, and use RAM to share those resources across accounts in three simple steps: create a Resource Share, specify resources, and specify accounts.
 - RAM is available at no additional charge.
+- A resource in account 1 must be shared out to account 2 using the RAM.
+A shared resource initially lists as "associated" and the shared principle as "associating".
+There is a pending invite in account 2, which must be accepted in account 2.
+In 2, the name will say "Shared from Acct 1".

 ### What is Athena?
 - Athena is an interactive query service which allows you to interact and query data from S3 using standard SQL commands.
 This is beneficial for programmatic querying for the average developer.
 It is serverless, requires no provisioning, and you pay per query and per TB scanned.
 You basically turn S3 into a SQL supported database by using Athena.